What is a kidney stone?

 - Fever and chills

 The symptoms of kidney stones may look like other health problems.
-Always talk with your healthcare provider for a diagnosis.
+Call your healthcare provider get medical care right away.

 How are kidney stones diagnosed?